MPM Consulting Services Inc.

 • BIR Form 1701A Annual Income Tax Return for Individuals

-• Income Tax Return Filing Guidelines for Taxable Calendar Year 2016
+• Annual Income Tax Return Filing for Calendar Year 2022 Guidelines - RMC 32-2023

 Note: The content of this article may become outdated because of changes in the rules and regulations over time.
 It does not substitute the need for inquiring professional advice.